ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/rak9155/quickstart.md

 If the system is not placed to use, it must be properly stored.

 - It should be stored in 60% SOC status.
-- It should be stored in a well-ventilated environment, Temp. <35° C, ROH <65%.
+- It should be stored in a well-ventilated environment, Temp. &lt;35°&nbsp;C, ROH &lt;65%.
 - It should be stored avoiding humid conditions.
 - It should be stored in a place where it can be monitored by a professional.